Introduction – What digital marketing channels provide the best ROI?

 Every keyword has a conversion rate, and every landing page has a conversion rate, which can vary wildly.

-However, for this example, we need to set a conversion rate as the average total across all landing pages and keywords for ease of understanding.
+However, for this example, we need to set a conversion rate as the average total across all landing pages and keywords for the ease of understanding.

-• 2.
-With a conversion rate of 1%, that’s 20 days and £2000 before they get a conversion.
+2. With a conversion rate of 1%, that’s 20 days and £2,000 before they get a conversion.

 Achieving this result is fine if the margin is there, but the client wants to see more leads and sales, as they are measured on this, so receiving a lead every 20 days does not cut it (as this is a meagre 18.25 leads per year)

 The client needs to get one lead per day for the same budget.
 They state this because they have fixed overheads and must generate sufficient revenue to maintain them.
-This outcome is understood to be the case because 1 in 5 leads convert to a customer, and each customer is worth £10,000.
+This outcome is understood to be the case because 1 in 5 leads converts to a customer, and each customer is worth £10,000.
 Based on the 18.25 leads per year, this would be 3.65 sales.

 How many clicks do we need, and how much do we need to reduce the CPC?